vishal340/dwm/dwm.md

 ### Symlinks from scripts

-Create symlink of powermenu, power_profile, bluetooth_battery, refresh, volume_change and screen_brightness in /usr/local/bin/.
+Create symlink of startdwm, powermenu, power_profile, bluetooth_battery, refresh and screen_brightness in /usr/local/bin/.

 Also, create a symlink of **dwm.desktop** and **startdwm** in /usr/share/xsessions/ and ~/.local/bin/ directory respectively.

-Setup [slstatus](../../tree/master/slstatus-1.0) as you need in its [config.h][2] file.

 ### Tricky conflict with title